Vitamins, Minerals, and Other Supplements

 The increased visibility of many vitamins, minerals, herbals, as well as other dietary supplements, some argue, can be attributed to the passage of the Dietary Supplement Health and Education Act (DSHEA) in 1994.
 Under DSHEA, the Food and Drug Administration (FDA) DOES NOT regulate any supplements including vitamins, minerals, amino acids, herbals, and other botanical preparations for safety or efficacy (whether they work).

 Additionally, the passing of DSHEA allowed manufacturers to publish only limited information about the benefits of dietary supplements.
-It is easy for products to get to the marketplace without pre-market controls, and if necessary, they are extremely difficult to remove, even when serious health concerns are raised about
+It is easy for products to get to the marketplace without pre-market controls, and if necessary, they are extremely difficult to remove, even when serious health concerns are raised about their safety.

 The Anabolic Steroid Control Act of 2004 (SB 2195) took effect on January 20, 2005 as an amendment to the Controlled Substances Act.
 The Act classifies a number of prohormones or steroid precursors, previously manufactured as dietary supplements, as controlled substances, making their distribution illegal without a medical prescription.
 According to this Act, possession and/or distribution of these substances can be punishable by up to five years in prison.